-Discharges of treated SBM associated cuttings from the MODU may affect benthic communities, primarily within several hundred meters of the wellsites.
+Discharges of treated SBM associated cuttings from the MODU and installation vessel may affect benthic communities, primarily within several hundred meters of the wellsites.
 The fate and effects of SBM cuttings have been reviewed by Neff et al. (2000), and monitoring studies have been conducted in the Gulf of Mexico by Continental Shelf Associates (2004, 2006).
 In general, cuttings with adhering SBM tend to clump together and form thick cuttings piles close to the drill sites.
 Areas of SBM cuttings deposition may develop elevated organic carbon concentrations and anoxic conditions (Continental Shelf Associates, 2006).
-Where SBM cuttings accumulate and concentrations exceed approximately 1,000 mg kg $^{-1}$ , benthic infaunal communities may be adversely affected due to both the toxicity of the base fluid and organic enrichment (with resulting anoxia) (Neff et al., 2000).
-Infaunal density may increase and diversity may decrease as opportunistic species that tolerate low oxygen and high H2S predominate (Continental Shelf
+Where SBM cuttings accumulate and concentrations exceed approximately 1,000 mg kg-1, benthic infaunal communities may be adversely affected due to both the toxicity of the base fluid and organic enrichment (with resulting anoxia) (Neff et al., 2000).
+Infaunal density may increase and diversity may decrease as opportunistic species that tolerate low oxygen and high H2S predominate (Continental Shelf Associates, 2006).

-Associates, 2006).
 As the base SBM is biodegraded by microbes, the area will gradually recover to pre-drilling conditions.
 Disturbed sediments will be recolonized through larval settlement and migration from adjacent areas.

-The areal extent of impact from drilling discharges will be small; the typical effect radius is approximately 1,640 ft (500 m) around each wellsite.
-Soft bottom benthic communities are ubiquitous along the northern Gulf of Mexico continental slope (Gallaway, 1988; Gallaway et al., 2003; Rowe and Kennicutt, 2009); thus, impacts from drilling discharges during this project will not have a significant impact on soft bottom benthic communities on a regional basis.
+The areal extent of impact from potential future redrilling discharges will be small; the typical effect radius is approximately 1,640 ft (500 m) around each wellsite.
+Soft bottom benthic communities are ubiquitous along the northern Gulf of Mexico continental slope (Gallaway, 1988; Gallaway et al., 2003; Rowe and Kennicutt, 2009); thus, impacts from future redrilling discharges during this project will not have a significant impact on soft bottom benthic communities on a regional basis.
+Impacts from installation of subsea equipment will be limited to the equipment's footprint.

 Potential impacts of a large oil spill on the benthic community are expected to be consistent with those analyzed and discussed by BOEM (2012a, 2015, 2016b, 2017a, 2023b).
 Impacts from a subsea blowout could include smothering and exposure to toxic hydrocarbons from oiled sediment settling to the seafloor.
 The most likely effects of a subsea blowout on benthic communities would be within a few hundred meters of the wellsites.
 BOEM (2012a) estimated that a severe subsurface blowout could suspend and disperse sediments within a 984-ft (300-m) radius.
 Although coarse sediments (sands) would probably settle at a rapid rate within 1,312 ft (400 m) from the blowout site, fine sediments (silts and clays) could be suspended for more than 30 days and dispersed over a much wider area.
 A previous study characterized surface sediments at the sampling stations in the vicinity of the proposed activities' location.
-Sediments at these two stations were similar, predominantly clay (60% at Station AC1 and 64% at Station RW5) and silt (35% at Station AC1 and 28% at Station RW5) (Rowe and Kennicutt, 2009).
+Sediments at these two stations were similar, predominantly clay (50% at Station WC5 and 57% at Station NB2) and silt (45% at Station WC5 and 33% at Station NB2) (Rowe and Kennicutt, 2009).